5GZORRO/issm/README.md

 ### Add roles to MNO namespace

 Run the below to add additional roles to `default` service account of the MNO namespace.
-These roles are used by argo workflow controller
+These roles are used by the argo workflow controller

 ```
 kubectl apply -f deploy/role.yaml -n $MNO_NAMESPACE